 What is provided by the National Park Service?

-Housing is provided in local (furnished) rental units when available.
-Reimbursement for supplies used during residency (such as paint, canvases, pencils, notepads, clay, plaster, other raw materials, etc.) may be available up to a pre-determined amount.
+Housing is arranged for artists in local (furnished) rental units when available.
+Reimbursement for rent and supplies used during residency (such as paint, canvases, pencils, notepads, clay, plaster, other raw materials, etc.) may be available up to a pre-determined amount.
 This amount is decided on a case-by-case basis as the residency is being arranged.
 Itemized reciepts are required for reimbursement.

 What is provided by the artist?